V-CECE: Visual Counterfactual Explanations via Conceptual Edits

 A finer-grained comparison of Claude 3.7 Sonnet \textit{with} versus \textit{without} the thinking module underscores the role of prompting.
 Activating the module demands more edits to change the label and yields lower FID scores, even though the underlying weights are identical.
 This aligns with reports that Chain-of-Thought can hamper visual recognition tasks, likely because verbal reasoning struggles to capture visual cues \cite{liu2024mindstepbystep}.

 \paragraph{Human evaluation} The human survey sheds some light to the underlying cause of the human-model explanation level discrepancy.
 The related findings are detailed in Table \ref{tab:human} (more results in App. \textbf{E}), where the average number of edits by both the respective models and humans on the same annotated BDD subset is presented.
 These results suggest that, from a human perspective, the label change in DenseNet should ideally occur \textbf{three edits earlier} on average\footnote{Averaging numbers for all ordering methods per classifier.} than currently necessary.
 This points to a potential misalignment between human judgments and classifier perspectives on this task.
-Although this discrepancy does not necessarily indicate that DenseNet operates at a different semantic level from humans, this hypothesis gains support from the fact that the 59.7\% of the counterfactual images, are \textbf{visually incorrect}, as indicated by DenseNet's visually correct images rate on average.
+Although this discrepancy does not necessarily indicate that DenseNet operates at a different semantic level from humans, this hypothesis gains support from the fact that the 59.7\% of the counterfactual images, are \textbf{visually incorrect} (contain generation artifacts or defy commonsense), as indicated by DenseNet's visually correct images rate on average.
 As a result, DenseNet does not flip its label concurrently with human judgments whilst the images appear more visually accurate.

 It does, however, change classes after an average of three additional edits, by which time the 59.7\% of generated images start showing artifacts, denoting that their semantic integrity is compromised.
 Notably, EfficientNet, has the worst performance, indicating that despite the small amount of steps and relatively high fidelity, the images are not interpretable by human standards.